Asymptotic condition numbers for linear ordinary differential equations: the generic real case: Abstract

 \section{Abstract}

-{The paper \cite{M0} studied, for a \emph{complex} linear ordinary differential equation $y^\prime(t)=Ay(t)$, the long-time propagation to the solution $y(t)$ of a perturbation of the initial value.
-By measuring the perturbations with relative errors, this paper introduced a directional pointwise condition number, defined for a specific initial value and for a specific direction of perturbation of this initial value, and a pointwise condition number, defined for a specific initial value and the worst-case scenario for the direction of perturbation.
-The asymptotic (long-time) behaviors of these two condition numbers were determined.
-The present paper analyzes such asymptotic behaviors in depth, for a \emph{real} linear ordinary differential equation in a generic case.}
+{The present paper studies, for a \emph{real} linear ordinary differential equation $y^\prime(t)=Ay(t)$ \emph{in a generic case}, the long-time propagation to the solution $y(t)$ of a perturbation of the initial value.
+By measuring the perturbations with normwise relative errors, the paper considers a directional pointwise condition number, defined for a specific initial value and for a specific direction of perturbation of this initial value, and a pointwise condition number, defined for a specific initial value and the worst-case scenario for the direction of perturbation.
+The asymptotic (long-time) behaviors of these two condition numbers are analyzed in depth.}

 { {\bf Keywords:} linear ordinary differential equations, matrix exponential, relative error, asymptotic behavior, condition numbers.}

 { {\bf MSC2020 classification:} 15A12, 15A16, 15A18, 15A21, 34A30, 34D05.}